 NOTE: As with any case study, the results and outcomes should not be interpreted as a guarantee or warranty of similar results.
 Individual results may vary depending on the patient's circumstances and condition.

-NOTE: Specific indications, contraindications, warnings, precautions, and safety information exist for these products and therapies.
+NOTE: Specific indications, contraindications, warnings, precautions and safety information exist for 3M products and therapies.
 Please consult a clinician and product instructions for use prior to application.
-Rx only.
+This material is intended for healthcare professionals.